 I have refined my deck to frame the goals of the user discovery, the method that I used, the scenarios I tested (along with the screens tested), the results of the user testing session and follow up survey, and - finally - my recommendations.

 The output deck is something I am currently refining as I think it is a powerful artefact to share not only with decision-makers but also with internal design and development teams.
-I will share my evolution of this deck in a future post.
+I suggest you draft your own and keep working on it - it's often a constant work in progress, but a very rewarding one.